top of page

 Every of these components comes with its own configuration interface, which you need to know, understand, configure and master.
 Changes you do on one or the other maybe not be reflected between each other.

-Components in an unmanaged Virtual Network have also additional downsides, that you do not have in Virtual WAN.
+Components in an unmanaged virtual network also have additional downsides that you do not have in a virtual WAN.
 One major downside is the scalability of Virtual Network Gateways.
-The change of an SKU of a Virtual Network Gateway requires a redeployment of the Gateway and comes with a 30-minute down time.
+The change of an SKU of a Virtual Network Gateway requires a redeployment of the gateway and comes with a 30-minute downtime.
 It is also very complex to build a coexistence between Azure ExpressRoute and VPN in an unmanaged Virtual Network.
 Redundancy from non-Microsoft components like Network Virtual Appliances needs to be managed by the customer.
-That requires a high amount of knowledge on the Network Virtual Appliances and Azure.
+That requires a high level of knowledge of Network Virtual Appliances and Azure.

-But there are benefits too.
+But there are benefits, too.
 A Virtual Network can host Virtual Machines and does not require a shared service spoke architecture in Virtual WAN, so if you prefer a single Virtual Network over Hub and Spoke, that would still be the way to go.
-You have also the option to build out possible use cases that are not directly supported not implemented in Virtual WAN yet.
+You also have the option to build out possible use cases that are not directly supported and have not yet been implemented in Virtual WAN.

 Route Server Limits